It’s funny how, without meaning to, we can get stuck seeing ourselves a certain way.

 It’s funny to look at the old limits I put on myself, to see how flimsy they turned out to be.

 Have you cleaned out your closet lately?
-What’s been your experience with clothes?
+What’s your experience with daring to dress better?

 Leave a comment, and be entered to win a new book!
 (See below for details.)